saqramochii/saqramochii/README.md

 🎓 *I'm a fullstack developer in training since 2025.*

-🫂 Besides programming, i like to create 3D art and help people achieve their dreams and find their passion.
+🫂 Besides programming, I like to create 3D art and help people achieve their dreams and find their passion.

 ❗ **I believe that online privacy is a human right and that we need laws to save artists and devs from getting replaced by AI.**